PGPregel/PGPregel/README.md

-# More information
+# Technical report

-[Click](https://github.com/GeoPregel/GeoPregel/blob/master/technical%20report/GeoPregel_SC22.pdf) to see the technical report which could get more information about the project.
+[Click](https://github.com/GeoPregel/GeoPregel/blob/master/technical%20report/GeoPregel_SC22.pdf) to get more information about the project.

 # Welcome to GeoPregel